MicrosoftDocs/microsoft-cloud/docs/dev/tutorials/openai-acs-msgraph/includes/10-OrgData-Retrieving-Files-Chats.md

     }
     ```

-1. Leveraging this type of functionality in Microsoft Graph provides a great way to enhance user productivbity by allowing users to interact with Microsoft Teams without leaving the application.
+1. Leveraging this type of functionality in Microsoft Graph provides a great way to enhance user productivbity by allowing users to interact with Microsoft Teams directly from the application they're already using.